Avaiga/taipy-doc/docs/release-notes/index.md

   See [issue #1572](https://github.com/Avaiga/taipy/issues/1572).
 - Methods and functions returning a Boolean value and related to entities now return `ReasonCollection^` as a set of `Reason^` instances.
 Each reason contains a message explaining why the boolean is `False`.
-The collection is empty if the boolean is `True` .<br/>
+The collection is empty if the Boolean is `True` .<br/>
   Examples: `is_deletable()^`, `exists()^`, `is_readable()^` etc.
   See [issue #1568](https://github.com/Avaiga/taipy/issues/1568).